astuder/Inside-EZRadioPRO/tools/README.md

 ### Usage

-The algorithm uses ROM content of the target device as encryption key, the script therefore requires a dump of the `CODE` address space.
+Patches are encrypted using the ROM of the target device as key, the script therefore requires a dump of the `CODE` address space.

 To decrypt a patch, run the script providing a binary ROM dump and a patch file.
 The output file will contain the patch commands with encryption removed.